benceisonline/Portfolio-Website/README.md

 # Portfolio-Website
- A personal portfolio website made using Next.js, Tailwind CSS, and hosten on Firebase
+ A personal portfolio website made using Next.js, Tailwind CSS, and hosted on Firebase